SomniferousWallaby/LLMInABox/readme.md

 ## Usage
 Open your web browser and go to http://localhost:5000 to access the chat interface.
 Type your messages and click "Send" or press Enter.

+*Note: The container may take a while to initially start, depending on the size of the model you select.
+The model is downloaded inside the ollama docker container on launch, and needs to finish downloading before the app will function properly.*

 ## GPU Acceleration
 To enable GPU acceleration, make sure you have the NVIDIA drivers, CUDA Toolkit, and nvidia-container-toolkit installed on your host machine (see Prerequisites).
 The docker-compose.yml file is NOT configured to use the NVIDIA runtime or make the GPU available to the Ollama container by default.